gruns/blagoblag/content/drafts/advocating-for-the-devil.rst

 offensive arguments, and then say "I'm just playing devil's advocate" as if that means something.

-Devil's advocacy is not license to make ridiculous, incoherent, and illogical arguments.
+`Devil's advocacy`_ is not license to make ridiculous, incoherent, and illogical arguments.
 Advocating for the devil means take a position opposite your usual one.
 You are still bound by all the same rules of debate and logic to make a coherent point.
-And if all the arguments you find yourself coming up with are racist or sexist, the lesson is perhaps the point has no merit and there's nothing we can learn from it.
+And if all the arguments you find yourself coming up with are racist or sexist, the lesson is perhaps that the position has no merit and there's nothing we can learn from it.

 The best devil's advocacy needs no "I'm just playing devil's advocate" disclaimer, it's simply folks making honest and logical arguments to try to